-Parklife 2021 sees the Manchester festival return to the city’s Heaton Park on 12th-13th June 2021 for a weekend alongside some of dance and alternative music’s foremost names.
+Parklife Festival returns to the city’s Heaton Park on 11 – 12 September 2021 for a weekend alongside some of dance and alternative music’s foremost names.

 Having started out back in 2010 as the curiously named Mad Ferret Festival in Rusholme’s Platt Fields Park, the festival rebranded to Parklife and moved to its current home in Heaton Park in 2012.
 It is now curated by a number of the UK’s foremost dance brands, including fellow Manchester event series The Warehouse Project and has gone onto welcome some of music’s biggest artists over the past decade, such as Liam Gallagher, Foals, Disclosure, The Chemical Brothers and The 1975.